hunoz/SparkCli/README.md

 1. Run `spark init` (or `spark init --overwrite` if you need to update any of the client ID, pool ID and/or region)
 2. Follow the promps as necessary (or utilize the flags that can be specified via the CLI)

+### Update
+Update is used to update the CLI to the latest version
+1. Run `spark update`

 ### First Sign In
 First Sign In is used if you have been added or created in a Cognito pool but have not performed a first sign in to verify your email and change your password.
 1. Run `spark first-sign-in`